What do future Oregon State students ask most often?

 By Tyler Hansen

 At Oregon State University Ecampus, we don’t pretend to have all the answers.
-We don’t know why donuts taste like happiness or why the dentist asks you questions while working on your teeth.
+We don’t know why donuts taste like happiness or why the dentist asks you open-ended questions with both of their hands in your mouth.

 Other than that, we’ve got things pretty well covered.